568

 4

 • \$\begingroup\$ What's the scoring system?
 What's the licence supposed to cover?
-How much flexibility is supposed to be implied by "in a form like the following in Clojure syntax"? \$\endgroup\$ Apr 30, 2014 at 8:40
+How much flexibility is supposed to be implied by "in a form like the following in Clojure syntax"? \$\endgroup\$ Commented Apr 30, 2014 at 8:40

 • \$\begingroup\$ Great questions.
 Will revise. \$\endgroup\$